1979 CFU Championship

 The 1979 CFU Championship was the second edition of the CFU Championship, the football championship being held in the Caribbean.
-It was in Suriname between the 11–18 November 1979 and saw Haiti taking out the title after winning all three of their final round games.
+It was in Suriname between the 11–18 November 1979, Haiti taking out the title after winning all three of their final round games.

 Qualifying tournament

 First round

 The following are known result only; there may be more matches (given that Saint Vincent and the Grenadines appeared in the second round but not in the first round).